-A Complaints Officer will then decide how to deal with the complaint.
-It might be sent for investigation or for informal resolution, the complaints officer might need to make further enquiries, or might decide that the Police Ombudsman has no powers to investigate the complaint (e.g. if it's about the Army rather than the police).
+This person will listen to what you have to say and then decide how to deal with the complaint.
+They might need to make further enquiries, or might decide that the Police Ombudsman has no powers to investigate the complaint (e.g. if it's about the Army rather than the police).